discdiver/pachy-vid/README.md

 - A *Dockerfile*
 - *frames.json* with the pachyderm pipeline specification
 - *frames.py* contains the application code.
+- *faq.md* a draft FAQ with answers that could be helpful for new Pachyderm users.
 - Sample video files in several formats.

 In this readme I'll first explain how to run the code and then explain the design decisions I made during the project.